Improving deal discovery during high-traffic retail events.

 Reusable event planning framework

-Package the logic into a repeatable framework for future high-velocity retail events.
+Packaged the logic into a repeatable framework for future high-velocity retail events.

 Key takeaway: small, thoughtful changes in merchandising logic can shape how customers discover products, even on a platform operating at Amazon’s scale.